afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 ---
 layout: post
-title: Gihub pioneered new way of collaboration (not necessarily in programming)
+title: Gihub pioneered a new way of collaboration (not necessarily in programming)
 ---

 ## Preliminaries or "What the hell is Github anyway?"